Rain Activated Murals

 "Rainfall" by Lourdes Jackson

-His piece Rainfall, Lourdes represented Seattle's climate and environment in the design of his piece.
+In his piece Rainfall, Lourdes represented elements of Seattle's climate and environment.
 Seattle's annual rainfall lends itself to our incredible Puget Pound and countless lakes around the Pacific Northwest region.
 Recognizing that over 71% of the earth's surface is covered in water, Lourdes designed a piece specific to Seattle's direct connection to the earth's water composition.
-He includes a graphic of the world but notes that the significance of his piece is its location, representing an anchoring to the world as water flows down the Capitol Hill streets to connect with the rest of the world's water supply.
+He includes a graphic of the world but notes that the significance of his work is its location, representing an anchoring to the world as water flows down the Capitol Hill streets to connect with the rest of the world's water supply.
+The symbolism of Lourde's piece speaks to the connection between the built environments and the natural environment.
+Showcasing that now, in Capitol Hill, stormwater must pass through the built environment to connect with the world.
+Making it even more important that the built environments the water passes through are as clean as possible so that toxins aren't carried through the water in Capitol Hill to water the rest of the world.

 Meet the artists